trival/nextjs-apollo-typescript-starter/README.md

 # nextjs-typescript-graphql-starter

-Starter nextjs project configured for typescript, apollo graphql, jss, storybook and jest.
+A nextjs starter project configured for typescript, apollo graphql, jss, storybook and jest.

 Clone this repo as a boilerplate for your own projects.